-PSHE education is a non statutory school subject through which pupils develop the knowledge, skills and attributes they need to keep themselves healthy and safe, and prepare for life and work in modern Britain.
-This is a crucial aspect of our Values curriculum.
+PSHE education is a non-statutory school subject through which pupils develop the knowledge, skills and attributes they need to keep themselves healthy and safe, and prepare for life and work in modern Britain.
+This is a crucial aspect of our Personal Development Programme.
 At Crofton Academy we have planned a 5 year journey that enables pupils to learn about, and revisit, a variety of topics that come under the umbrella of PSHE.
 The programme enables age appropriate materials to be used to support staff and pupils in working together to develop understanding and appreciation of our modern world.
 By revisiting certain topics, pupils are able to reflect and possibly modify their views/beliefs as more depth and age appropriate learning takes place.

 The PSHE Association states:

 PSHE education helps pupils to develop the knowledge, skills and attributes they need to manage many of the critical opportunities, challenges and responsibilities they will face as they grow up and in adulthood.
 By teaching pupils to stay safe and healthy, and by building self-esteem, resilience and empathy, an effective PSHE programme can tackle barriers to learning, raise aspirations, and improve the life chances of all pupils.

 Under section 78 of the Education Act 2002 and the Academies Act 2010, schools must provide a ‘balanced and broadly-based curriculum’ which promotes ‘the spiritual, moral, cultural, mental and physical development of pupils at the school and of society, and prepares pupils at the school for the opportunities, responsibilities and experiences of later life’.

 Crofton Academy Personal Development Programme/ curriculum, that incorporates PSHE education, makes a major contribution to schools fulfilling this duty.